- Policy prepared by: Andy Smart

 - Personal information should not be disclosed to unauthorised people, either within the company or externally.

-- Consultant’s personal information way only be shared with potential clients with the written approval of the consultant and this approval and acknowledgement must be captured within ITRIS.
+- Contractors personal information may only be shared with potential clients with the written approval of the Contractor and this approval and acknowledgement must be captured within EPI’s system.

-- Personal information of consultants, suppliers and past and present employees of EPI will be held securely by the company for a period of seven (7) years from the day that the employee ceased to be employed by EPI or the consultant/supplier ceases to be contracted by EPI.
+- Personal information of Contractors, suppliers and past and present employees of EPI will be held securely by the company for a period of seven (7) years from the day that the employee ceased to be employed by EPI or the Contractor/supplier ceases to be contracted by EPI.

 - All personal information stored and used by EPI will be reviewed and updated every 3 years and if it is found to be out of date or If no longer required, it will be deleted and disposed of.